Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Maximum: 9999999999.0
 			"Heal Interval"					"5.0"

-			// The distance between an infected and the Super Tank needed to trigger the ability.
+			// The distance between a survivor and the Super Tank needed to trigger the ability.
 			// --
 			// Minimum: 1.0 (Closest)
 			// Maximum: 9999999999.0 (Farthest)
-			"Heal Range"					"500.0"
+			"Heal Range"					"150.0"

+			// The Super Tank has 1 out of this many chances to trigger the range ability.
+			// --
+			// Minimum: 1 (Greatest chance)
+			// Maximum: 9999999999 (Less chance)
+			"Heal Range Chance"				"16"

 			// The Super Tank receives this much health from nearby common infected.
 			// --